STOmicsUS/STOmics_trouble-shooting/README.md

-# SAW: Stereo-seq Troubleshooting and Additional Resources
+# Stereo-seq Troubleshooting and Additional Resources

 The Stereo-seq Analysis Workflow (SAW) software suite consists of a comprehensive set of pipelines designed to process sequencing data from Stereo-seq, generating spatial gene expression matrices for downstream analysis.
-This repository is dedicated to offering solutions to common issues, additional resources, and valuable materials related to SAW.
+This repository is dedicated to offering solutions to common issues, additional resources, and comprehensive guides related to SAW, StereoMap, and supporting sowftware.

-This is designed to be a supplementary resource to the [main SAW documentation](https://github.com/STOmics/SAW). **Please refer to the main documentation for a detailed setup and use guide**.
+This repository is designed to be a supplementary resource to the [main SAW documentation](https://github.com/STOmics/SAW), [StereoMap documentation](https://www.stomics.tech/helpcenter/usermanual/E.Project/F.Tool/C.StereoMap.html#gene-protein-panel), and [Stereopy documentation](https://stereopy.readthedocs.io/en/latest/). **Please refer to the main documentations for detailed setup and use guides**.

 ## ❓Frequently Asked Questions (FAQs)
 Please refer to our *FAQs*, which have been compiled from community contributions and categorized according to common issues: